 - Update operating system software and apps when new versions are released.

 - Check your bank account frequently.
-If your account balance or transactions seem suspicious, contact us
+If your account balance or transactions seem suspicious, contact us immediately.

 Basic Identity Protection